For agents who sell the feeling of home

 Before & after: feeling at home

 These pairs are generated with the lifestyle-staging pipeline (single pass on each source photo).
-Drag each slider to compare.
+Drag each slider to compare—look for magazine-quality light and atmosphere, and where it fits the scene, the kind of softly blurred pedestrians or occupants you’d expect in architecture-magazine spreads.

 Inside the Lifestyle Staging approach

 Each photo is read on its own terms; we add subtle lifestyle cues that feel natural for listings and feeds—not decorative overload.
+The goal is magazine-quality real-estate imagery: sometimes that includes softly blurred people in motion, the way architecture photography uses anonymous figures to sell space without a “family photo” vibe.
 Across a gallery, the look stays coherent so the listing feels like one intentional story.

 Scene & buyer alignment